Promoting transparency for better pension outcomes

 3. Compensation, HR and organisation (25% of governance and organisation factor score)

 Effective compensation policies should allow the attraction of skilled individuals and help drive and reward desirable behaviors.
 The processes and philosophies on how compensation is determined for both the board and senior management should be disclosed.
-And actual compensation disclosures, for the board, the CEO, and the management team is a demonstration that these processes are being followed.
+Disclosure of actual compensation for the board, the CEO, and the management team is a demonstration that these processes are being followed.
+Better still if actual management variable compensation is justified with quantitative comparisons to organisational results.
+Statements of diversity demonstrate that an organisation is focused on all aspects of employee wellbeing.
 Total staff headcount and compensation lend insights into the structure of an organisation.
-Statements of diversity demonstrate that an organization is focused on all aspects of employee wellbeing.
+Total staff headcount split by gender lends insights into the structure of an organisation and reinforces a commitment to diversity.

 4. Organisational strategy (15% of governance and organisation factor score)